 With Picmonic, facts become pictures.
 We've taken what the science shows - image mnemonics work - but we've boosted the effectiveness by building and associating memorable characters, interesting audio stories, and built-in quizzing.

-By three years of age, children are usually able to ride a tricycle.
+By three years of age, children are usually able to ride a tricycle, demonstrating balance, coordination, and control over their body movements.

-At three years of age, children are usually able to copy a circle.
+At three years of age, children are usually able to copy a circle, a skill that signifies readiness for early writing and drawing activities.

-A three-year-old child will begin to master using utensils to feed himself or herself.
+A three-year-old child will begin to master using a fork to feed themselves, increasing their independence and fine motor control.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.